dalehenrich/stash/README.md

 configuration parameter can be specified on a script command line using the `-C` topaz option or specified in a `gem.conf` file.
 2. you need to include a `set solologin on` topz command in your topaz script.

+The `snapshot.st` script can be used to safely copy an extent from a running stone that is suitable to be used as **GEM_SOLO_EXTENT**.
 ### solo topaz script
 For a topaz script, you need to explicitly include the `set solologin on` in your topaz script (see [solo.tpz][14]: